 Skip to main content

-Our goal is to foster an inclusive and interactive lab environment that values scientific curiosity, personal and professional integrity, excellence in all areas of work, and lifelong learning.
-If you are interested in joining our dynamic team, please contact Dr. Coate at Kathryn.coate@vanderbilt.edu.
+We foster an interactive lab culture built on scientific curiosity, personal and professional integrity, excellence, and lifelong learning.
+If you’d like to join our dynamic team, please contact Dr. Coate at kathryn.coate@vanderbilt.edu.

 We are proudly affiliated with: